-That small circle from the peach pit is practically screaming for a little scoop of yogurt or ice cream to go in it!
-This grilled peach recipe is filled with fiber, protein, and healthy fat—is about as good as dessert ever gets.
+That small circle from the fruit's pit is practically screaming for a little scoop of yogurt or ice cream to go in it!
+This grilled peach recipe filled with protein, healthy fat, and fiber—is about as good as dessert ever gets.

 Get our recipe for Grilled Apricots.

-Combining the delicious taste of apples with cranberries, oats, and walnuts, this dessert is pretty much fall in a bowl.
+Combining the delicious taste of apples with cranberries, oats, and walnuts, this dessert is as classic as American pie.
 Plus, you can make it in a pressure cooker, so there's not a lot of elbow grease (and dirty dishes) required.
 It's bound to be one of your favorite Memorial Day recipes to date.

 Get our recipe for Apple-Cranberry Crisp.